LondheShubham153/django-notes-app/README.md

 Thanks for this amazing feels

-I would like to make some changes for the practical purpose in this
+I would like to make some changes for the practical purpose